In this article:

 Expert Answers (Q&A)

-Answered by Jillian Greaves MPH, LDN (Registered Dietician)
+Answered by Jillian Greaves, MPH, LDN (Registered Dietitian)

 No single food is going to impact inflammation by itself.
 Foods and nutrients are never consumed in isolation, and it is important to focus on the overall dietary pattern as a whole.

 That being said, a dietary pattern that is rich in processed packaged foods, refined carbohydrates, added sugars, processed meats, vegetable oils high in omega-6 fatty acids, and alcohol is considered to be inflammatory.